 I know I already gave an example of pitching a speaker, but this one was too good not to share!
 In this final example, I was pitching our CEO, Michael Litt, to speak at an upcoming, high-end tech conference called Fortune Brainstorm Tech.
 Given that Adam Lashinsky probably receives hundreds of emails per day, I didn’t expect a reply.
 Video clearly worked though; I was happy to see his response shortly after.
 He even introduced me to his colleague, Marlene, to pick up the conversation.

 I hope this post has been helpful and that you’re excited to experiment with video pitching.
-Let me know how it goes in the comments below—I would love to hear how people respond to you when they find a video pitch in their inbox!
-Connect with me on Twitter @SandyCanvas.
+Connect with me on Twitter @SandyCanvas and let me know how it goes—I would love to hear how people respond to you when they find a video pitch in their inbox!